 In addition to promoting adoptions, cat cafes seem to have finally found a way to create a physical gathering place for cat enthusiasts.
 Dog lovers have long had their dog parks, doggy Halloween parades and costume contests.
 But cats tend toward the solitary and independent, which makes it difficult to have anything like a feline-friendly counterpart to the wildly popular Corgi meet-ups at Shoreline Dog Park.

 “You can’t just put your cat on a leash,” Rubin says.

 The absence of a public space for cats and their adoring humans could explain why they exploded into a billion-and-something memes on the Internet.
 An entire global community formed around cats online, celebrating their mystery and weirdness with fan art, videos and feline celebrities—including South Bay local Hamilton the Hipster Cat.

 The Dancing Cat and venues like it manage to balance feline whims with human propensity to spend time in the company of cats.
-While cat comfort takes precedence, with plenty of cubbies and ledges for them to hide, the people visiting will have a welcoming milieu of their own to set up with a laptop and a cup of coffee for an hour or so.
+While cat comfort takes precedence, with plenty of cubbies and ledges for them to hide, human visitors will have a welcoming milieu of their own to post up with a laptop and cup of coffee.